-This post will teach you how eggs function in baking, or put another way, it will hopefully help answer the question “what do eggs do in baking?”
+This post will teach you how eggs function in baking, or put another way, it will hopefully help answer the question about what eggs do in baking.

 Eggs are really versatile, and because they have 2 parts that behave differently, we’ll look at how egg yolks work, what egg whites do, and how whole eggs act in baking.
 This post will focus mainly on cakes with some information at the end about custards.